annikaneedham/FraudProject/README.md

 Fraud Detection — Streamlit App + scikit-learn Pipeline An end-to-end demo that predicts whether a transaction is fraudulent (1) or not (0) using a scikit-learn pipeline, with a simple Streamlit UI.

-This project follows the tutorial flow: EDA → feature engineering → model training/evaluation → export pipeline → Streamlit app.
+This project follows the flow: EDA → feature engineering → model training/evaluation → export pipeline → Streamlit app.

 Dataset
 Source (Kaggle): Fraud Detection Dataset